 - B. Next Step Home Education will be offered to support families who would like to keep students at home during the pandemic. - C. Outreach expense decrease is due to a cost savings initiative that has eliminated third party leases for the Vegreville (\$46,000) and Sherwood Park (\$179,000) Outreach programs.
 These programs will continue but will reside within the High Schools in the respective areas.
 In addition, Fall Budget 2020-21 included a one-time allocation for online learning in the amount of \$250,000, which is not included in the Spring 2021-22 Budget.
-These reductions are slightly offset by an increase to the Block Allocations for Standard Cost increase. - D. Leveraging Student Achievement is not continuing into 2021-22 as the new Focus on Learning Loss program will be a better mechanism in that it provides the ability to be more responsive; all schools will develop detailed plans for students. - E. The Division entered into a new Capital Lease for photocopiers, schools and departments will realize savings over the next five years.
-The previous lease was fully paid off in 2020-21. - F. Out-of-School Learning is not continuing into 2021-22 School Year as it is felt that the best place for students is the - G. To Be Allocated are funds that are being held for enrolment changes that may arise in September and require budget updates in the fall - H. Division Year End Carryforward is the amount that is being held that equates to 1% of schools' operating budgets.
-Schools were allocated the amounts based on their projections and this amount is the difference being held to allocate once year end surpluses are confirmed. - In 2020-21 the budget was built using illness assumptions based on experience-to-date in US daycares.
+These reductions are slightly offset by an increase to the Block Allocations for Standard Cost increase. - D. Out-of-School Learning is not continuing into 2021-22 School Year as it is felt that the best place for students is the classroom. - E. Leveraging Student Achievement is not continuing into 2021-22 as the new Focus on Learning Loss program will be a better mechanism in that it provides the ability to be more responsive; all schools will develop detailed plans for students. - F. The Division entered into a new Capital Lease for photocopiers, schools and departments will realize savings over the next five years.
+The previous lease was fully paid off in 2020-21. - G. To Be Allocated are funds that are being held for enrolment changes that may arise in September and require budget updates in the fall. - H. Division Year End Carryforward is the amount that is being held that equates to 1% of schools' operating budgets.
+Schools were allocated the amounts based on their projections and this amount is the difference being held to allocate once year end surpluses are confirmed. - I. In 2020-21 the budget was built using illness assumptions based on experience-to-date in US daycares.
 This ended up not being the experience at EIPS.
 Moving into 2021-22, it is expected that most of the staff will be vaccinated, therefore the budget has been adjusted for reduced number of illness and quarantine days. - J. School Generated Funds have been returned back to levels experienced prior to the impacts of the pandemic (2018-19 Actuals) and cancellation of extra-curricular activities.